raugfer/raugfer.github.io/about.markdown

 I have received multiple scholarships.

-I have once won two out of three prizes in a hackathon.
+I have once won 2 out of 3 prizes in a hackathon.

 I have written compiler code for a large graphics card manufacturer.